-Currently, it is estimated that 23 gallons of ice cream are consumed in America every year, which seems like a lot, except that per capita America is beaten to second place by New Zealand!
-New Zealanders eat an average of 28.4 litres per person per year, Americans eat 20.8 litres, and Canada is 6th on the rankings with 10.6 litres.
+Currently, it is estimated that 23 gallons of ice cream are consumed in America every year, which seems like a lot.
+Despite this, America is beaten to second place by New Zealand when it comes to consumption per capita!
+New Zealanders eat an average of 28.4 liters per person per year.
+Americans, on the other hand, eat 20.8 liters, and Canada is 6th on the rankings with 10.6 liters.

-The oldest recipe for ice cream in the United States is credited to Thomas Jefferson, who created a recipe for an Old Fashioned Vanilla Ice Cream, which is now an artifact available at the Library of Congress.
+- The oldest recipe for ice cream in the United States is credited to Thomas Jefferson.
+He created a recipe for an Old Fashioned Vanilla Ice Cream, which is now an artifact available at the Library of Congress.

-While vanilla is America's favorite ice cream flavor, and usually the base for other ice creams, chocolate-flavored ice cream was actually invented first, and is the most popular flavor in Canada.
+- While vanilla is America's favorite ice cream flavor, and usually the base for other ice creams, chocolate-flavored ice cream was actually invented first.
+It is also the most popular flavor in Canada.
 Some other popular flavors are cookie dough, cookies n’ cream, and mint chocolate chip.

-The worlds largest ice cream sundae was made in Canada 0n July 24, 1984 during National Ice Cream Month.
+- The world's largest ice cream sundae was made in Canada on July 24, 1984, during National Ice Cream Month.
 It consisted of 63 flavors and weighed nearly 25 tonnes!

 There are many ways to enjoy ice cream on National Ice Cream Day.
-Ice Cream stores and vans will sometimes do special deals on ice cream for the day, so why not get a few scoops of your favorite flavor, or try something completely new?
+Ice Cream stores and vans sometimes offer special deals on ice cream for the day.
+So why not get a few scoops of your favorite flavor, or try something completely new?
 And if it's on offer, you might as well get some extra scoops!